bdeckard92/dupUT/01-Class-Content/17-CS/01-Activities/01-Closures/README.md

 # Closures

-In this activity, you will practice using closures and understanding scope.
+In this activity, you will practice using closures to gain a better understanding of scope.

 ## Instructions